apache/shardingsphere/document/current/content/features/sharding/concept/sql.en.md

 In a similar way, Sharding-Sphere will also take table `t_order` in the left end of FROM as the primary table of the whole binding table.
 All the route computations will only use the sharding strategy of the primary table, so sharding computation of `t_order_item` table will use the conditions of `t_order`.
 Due to this, sharding keys between binding tables should be totally identical.

+## Broadcast Table

+It refers to all database instance has same tables with consist table structure and data.
+Best practice for broadcast table is for small data volume but need joiner query with big data volume scenario, for example: dictionary table.

 ## Logic Index